AdobeDocs/learning-manager.en/help/migrated/learners/feature-summary/ipad-android-tablet-users.md

 **Viewing catalogs**

 Tap the icon next to the book icon at the bottom of the screen.
 You can immediately view the catalog with all the associated learning objects.
 You can choose to view them in grid layout or choose the detailed view.
-Select&nbsp;recommendations&nbsp;to see course recommendations based on your learning history.
+Select recommendations to see course recommendations based on your learning history.

 ![](assets/4.png)